Naepho/space_simulation/README.md

 # Space simulation
-Python simulation of newtonian gravitation
+Python simulation of newtonian gravitation, but with small values because easier to work with